-(ii) Other financial liabilities measured at amortised cost
+(i) Financial liabilities measured at amortised cost

-The Group's and the Company's other financial liabilities comprise trade and other payables and loans and borrowings.
+The Group's and the Company's financial liabilities comprise trade and other payables and loans and borrowings.

 Trade and other payables are recognised initially at fair value plus directly attributable transaction costs and subsequently measured at amortised cost using the effective interest method.